-Christmas Compilation FAQ's
+Family Christmas Compilation FAQ's

-You can submit any number of songs as long as they meet the mandatory criteria of the project as outlined on the Christmas Project page of the Gospel Music Industry Hub website.
+You can submit any number of songs as long as they meet the mandatory criteria of the project as outlined on the Family Christmas page of the Gospel Music Industry Hub website.
 However, only one song will be selected to be on the compilation album.

 For the Christmas compilation project, there is no upfront cost between the artist(s) and GMI Hub.
 Artists will be responsible for paying all costs related to the recording, mixing and mastering of their songs.

 Refer to the 2022 Gospel Music Industry Hub Release, Sales and Distribution Agreement found on the Family Christmas page of the GMI Hub website for details regarding revenue.

 GMI Hub will be responsible for:

 - notifying artists of song acceptance & communication of next steps

 - promotion of the compilation album & it’s contents